Research-Based

 How to Take The Whole Feast

-You are supposed to take one scoop of The Whole Feast with 10 to 12oz of water or your beverage of choice.
+Take one scoop of The Whole Feast with 10 to 12oz of water or your preferred beverage.
 Shake or blend vigorously.

-We tested the Milk Chocolate flavor, and it tasted great.
+We tested the Milk Chocolate flavor, and it tasted excellent.

 The Whole Feast Bag And Drink